aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/repetition-by-month-day/_index.md

 After the task is added, we **save the project** using the `Save` method.
 The file is stored as an MPP file that can be opened in Microsoft Project.

-## Why Use Aspose.Tasks for Recurring Tasks?
+## Why use Aspose.Tasks for recurring tasks?

 * **Full control** – you decide the interval, day position, and date range programmatically.
 * **No UI limitations** – unlike the Project UI, the API lets you automate complex schedules.
 * **Cross‑platform** – works with .NET Framework, .NET Core, and .NET 5/6.

-## Common Issues and Solutions
+## Common issues and solutions

 | Issue | Solution |
 |-------|----------|